HOME

 2. The baptism was either not recorded in the original register or not transcribed to the BT

-6. Philomon Land (A child of Sarah Meyers) (1765-)
+6. Philomon Land** (1765-)

-Philemon ★ (mother, Sarah Meyers, as shown by later records) of John Land of "W", on January 19, 1765.
+Philemon of John Land of "W", on January 19, 1765. (mother, Sarah Meyers, as shown by later records)

 See Philomen Land under Queen Street Chapel, Leeds